Everything you need to know about meter certification periods

 Why should I replace my meter?

 As meters get older they may start running too fast or too slow.
-When this happens, the energy you’re using isn’t being measured correctly, which isn’t good for anyone!
+When this happens, the energy you’re using isn’t being measured correctly.

 My meter is already past its certification date, why haven’t I been contacted?